BentoBoxWorld/BSkyBlock/README.md

 ## Config.yml

 The config.yml is similar to ASkyBlock but *not the same*.
-Note that distance-between-islands and protection-range are radius values so the island size will be twice these values!
+Note that distance between islands and protection range are **radius values** so the island size will be twice these values in blocks!
+Also, the distance between islands will be set automatically to a chunk boundary (a multiple of 16 blocks).

 ### Other Add-ons